Lindi Mpofu – Meet Zimbabwe’s most inspirational woman in the mining industry of Zimbabwe.

 She was involved in the successful formation of an inter-ministerial agreement between three major coal mining firms in Zimbabwe.
 She actively participated in the proposal and negotiations of a Chrome Beneficiation Proposal Investment case under Coalbrick/ COPAZ with the Government of Zimbabwe identifying local idle capacity in chrome smelting and utilizing such capacity through an appropriate investment structure with the shareholders of such infrastructure and setting up a greenfield project with the help of a technical partner to build furnaces. (during the chrome ban).

 She possesses sound expertise in the areas of mine Management and project coordination, commodity sourcing and distribution services.
 Her commitment and work ethic have assisted in her earned reputation for reliably acquiring, marketing and moving commodities.
 Here we have a woman who defied all the odds in a male-dominated industry and can be an inspiration to women in mining.

 Experienced, multi-faceted MBA Business Consultant Professional with 18 years of working experience.

 Lindi has worked on several projects overseas and in Africa with leading companies across several industries most recently in the last 9 years in the mining industry.

 She boasts working experience in establishing mining operational processes, international trade relations, investor relations, business enhancement and performance.
 Expert knowledge of Chrome Ore, Coal, Gold and Tantalite.

-Lindiwe Mpofu has defined the odds in the much male dominated industry and penetrated to be an exception among the giants of the industry.
+Lindi Mpofu has defied the odds in the much male-dominated industry and penetrated to be an exception among the giants of the industry.
 The mining industry in Zimbabwe needs more women like her to reach an unpredictable turnout.
 The future of women in the mining industry lays mainly in hard work and perseverance than anything else.